Frequently Asked Questions

-- Funding your trust – If you opted for a Will, your estate plan is complete the moment it’s signed.
+- Funding your trust – If you opted for a will, your estate plan is complete the moment it’s signed.
 If you chose the Revocable Trust Package, only one additional step will be necessary; it’s called “funding your trust.”
 This simply means making sure that all of your eligible assets (your car, bank account, life insurance, investments, etc.) are correctly titled in the name of your trust so that, later on, they will transfer directly to your beneficiaries according to your wishes.
 We’ll explain all of this to you and provide clear, written funding instructions at our signing meeting.
 And, of course, you can always give us a call if you have questions.

-How frequently should I update my Will or Trust?
+How frequently should I update my will or trust?

-Anytime your family or financial situation changes, it’s a good idea to meet with your TuckerAllen attorney to make sure your estate plan still meets your needs.
+Anytime your family or financial situation changes, it’s a good idea to meet with your TuckerAllen estate planning attorney to make sure your estate plan still meets your needs.
 Because laws may change, it’s a good idea to review your documents every five years or so to be confident that your plan still accomplishes your wishes.

 Elder Law FAQs